quickstraw/StormyItems/README.md

 ## Changelog

-- 0.9.3 - Added Cracked Halo item displays.
-They won't work until R2API is updated.
-Also changed Sharp Anchor's buff zone slightly so it doesn't overlap with Bustling Fungus as much.
+- 0.9.3 - Added Cracked Halo item displays for whenever item displays are fixed.
+Added Illegal Drone Coolant.

 - 0.9.2 - Fixed Charged Urchin crashing when user is attacked by the user's own ability.
 (Fixed crash when using Bomber mod.)